GermanoGallicchio/research/SPREO.md

 .right-column-33[
 Evoked-power shows the two patterns, but near-alpha activity is now much less evident relative to the theta-delta activity.

-Possible interpretation: the theta-delta pattern is phase locked to the error, whereas the near-alpha pattern is not ]
+Possible interpretation: the theta-delta pattern is phase locked to the error, whereas the near-alpha pattern is not.
+Not unexpected.
+]

 ---